 Steps to Take to Treat Your Dog

-While giving your dog human over-the-counter medication may seem to be the simplest and fastest option, it can be potentially dangerous and be counterproductive.
-To help your dog begin feeling better sooner, there are a number of other steps to take that are proactive and will achieve better long-term results than administering over-the-counter medication without veterinary oversight.
+While giving your dog human over-the-counter medication may seem to be the simplest and fastest option, it can be potentially dangerous and be counterproductive to your dog’s health.
+To help your dog begin feeling better sooner, there are a number of other steps to take that are proactive and will achieve better long-term pain relief than administering over-the-counter medication without veterinary oversight.

 If your dog begins exhibiting symptoms that he is uncomfortable or is experiencing anything out of the ordinary, the first thing you should do is write down all of the symptoms you can see.
 With animals, some symptoms can be difficult to ascertain since they cannot speak and tell you how they are feeling, but you know your dog’s habits and behaviors better than anyone else and are qualified to note any abnormalities that arise.